StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 ### Assembly primer wrap-up
 If you've made it this far, you now have the baseline knowledge to read GBA assembly code and identify some of the most common assembly patterns.
 While there are a number of less common assembly operations and patterns not covered in this tutorial, you should have enough context to fill in the gaps as needed with documentation such as the [official ARM docs](https://developer.arm.com/documentation/ddi0210/c/Introduction/Instruction-set-summary/Thumb-instruction-summary?lang=en), [Tonc](https://www.coranac.com/tonc/text/asm.htm#sec-arm), and your favorite search engine.
 Like most skills, practice is the best way to improve your assembly reading skills.

 The next step is to explore the tools that will help with reverse engineering a GBA game.
-We'll start with our main static code analyzer, Ghidra.
+We'll start with our static code analyzer, Ghidra.

 ## Using Ghidra
 Ghidra is a powerful reverse engineering tool with a rich set of features.
 This section will go over some basic Ghidra usage to get you started with reading assembly.